-Description To filter Data Source Names displayed in the New Connection dialog by the bitness of Toad, go to Tools Options Database ODBC .
-To cache object metadata for ODBC connections and retain it between sessions, go to Tools Options Database ODBC and select to enable disk caching.
+Tip Description Filter DSN by bitness To filter Data Source Names displayed in the New Connection dialog by the bitness of Toad, go to Tools Options Database ODBC .
+Cache object metadata To cache object metadata for ODBC connections and retain it between sessions, go to Tools Options Database ODBC and select to enable disk caching.
 Cached object metadata is retained until manually refreshed.
-To refresh object metadata for all ODBC connections, in the Object Explorer right-click an object and select Refresh All .
+Refresh object metadata To refresh object metadata for all ODBC connections, in the Object Explorer right- click an object and select Refresh All .
 Right-click an object and select Refresh Schema to refresh only objects in that schema.